alewin/koci-blog/content/posts/2020-05-10-useWorker/index.md

 Wait wait wait...

-# What are Web Workers?
+# What is Web Worker?

+**Web worker** is a Web API, that allows running tasks in the background threads, without impacting the single call stack of the main thread!.

 Since JavaScript is a **single-threaded** programming language it can run only one task at a time.

+![call stack](images/callstack.png)

 The main thread has a **single call stack**, based on the LIFO principle (Last-in-first-out), and it's responsible to draw DOM elements, parsing code, listen and react to events, etc.. so one heavy task can **block** or slowing the execution of the entire application.

-![call stack](images/callstack.png)

-**Web worker** is a Web API, that allows running function in the background threads, without impacting the single call stack of the main thread!.

 # How works Web Worker?
 Web worker has own EventLoop with their Call Stack and communicate with the main thread using a system of messages.

 ### System of messages

+The pattern consists of two methods: `postMessage` and `onmessage`, these methods enables cross-origin communication between the main thread, pop-ups, iframes, or webWorkers:

-- `postMessage` allows send messages from main thread to worker and vice versa
+- `postMessage` allows send messages from __main thread__ to __worker__ and vice versa

 **MainScript.js**
 ```javascript